a-karma/Bogor_Workshop/DAY_1/Session1.md

 >
 > Use the ln command to complete our file system structure
 > by linking each `stage_{i}/output` to an input folder inside the `stage_{i+1}` directory.
-> Note that in our example stage 4 is actually termed Results.
+> Note that in our example stage_4 is actually termed results.

 If you have made a mistake with links, do not panic.
 You can alwayse remove them with `rm` or with the `unlink` command.